IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 ### Identifying the four classes to use in generics

-Recall that our methodology aims to bridge the gap between the language-specific sonar APIs and a higher level language-agnostic API.
+Recall that our methodology aims to bridge the gap between the language-specific parser APIs and a higher level language-agnostic API.
 As explained earlier, this part is done in the [engine](#the-engine).
 While we will talk [later](#implementing-the-language-specific-parts-of-the-engine) about how to integrate a new language with the engine, we have to highlight that our methodology makes use of [Java generic types](https://docs.oracle.com/javase/tutorial/java/generics/types.html) at multiple places.
 In particular, our language-"agnostic" high level API still needs to be parametrized by language-dependent types.

-We need to find four of these types in the sonar API of the language of your choice, and it is crucial to make this step early in the development, as not finding these types may compromise completely the possibility of extending our plugin with this language.
+We need to find these four types in the language's (Sonar) parser API.
+It is crucial to take this step early in the development, as not finding these types can compromise the integration of the language with the chosen parser.

 >[!NOTE]
 > If some of these classes are missing in the APIs of your language, you may create your own custom classes to try to patch this void, by investigating how these classes are used and trying to provide the same functionality.
 However, this has not been attempted yet and will probably result in significantly more work.